This Step: Get a Drivers License

 After 12 consecutive months, you can upgrade to a Class D license if you have no violations on your record.

 Class D Drivers License

 To get your full Class D license, you must be at last 18 years of age or have held a provisional license for at least 12 consecutive months.
 During this period, provisional license holders must have no convictions for alcohol violations, controlled-substance violations or crash-related moving violations, and have had no more than one conviction for a moving violation that is not crash related.

-Teens younger than 18 must also certify that you’ve practiced driving with a supervising licensed driver who is at least 21 years of age years old for a minimum of ten hours.
+Teens younger than 18 must also certify that you’ve practiced driving with a supervising licensed driver who is at least 21 years old years old for a minimum of ten hours.